piyuo/flutter_appkit/README.md

 ### 🏃 Running Tests

-**Primary Method - VS Code Flutter Test Plugin**:
+**Primary Method - Flutter Command Line**:

-- **AI Agents should use the VS Code Flutter test plugin first** for running tests
+**AI Agents should use the Flutter command line for running tests** as it's more stable and reliable than IDE plugins:
-- Use the test runner UI in VS Code to run individual tests or test suites
-- The plugin provides better debugging capabilities and integrated test results

-**Fallback Method - Command Line**:
-If the VS Code Flutter test plugin has issues, then use command line:

 ```bash
 # Run all tests in the project